mwgabby-li/Mab/ReadMe.md

 The expression may be omitted if the function returns nothing:
 ```
 returns nothing: -> {
+    @'
-    @'I don't do anything.
+      I don't do anything...
       Wait, I print this string!'

     return
 }
 ```